Ongeziwe-Qwayede-01/Risk-Management-System/Ass[9]/Reflection.md

 Through this assignment, I deepened my understanding of **object-oriented design**.
 I learned the importance of aligning **domain logic** with **system requirements**, and the value of **visual modeling** in communicating software structure.

 **Mermaid.js**, in particular, made it easier to visualize complex relationships.
-I also realized how much clarity comes from linking models back to **user stories** and **Agile artifacts**—it makes each class purposeful and grounded in real-world scenarios.
+I also realized how much clarity comes from linking models back to **user stories** and **Agile artifacts** it makes each class purposeful and grounded in real-world scenarios.